Dowell-Lab/srworkshop/projectB/day09/README.md

 3. *Optional challenge if you finish the above*: Use 03_go_analysis_worksheet.pdf

 ## Homework
 For homework, repeat these exercises with the **SJSA cell line**.
 What are the differences in response of SJSA cell to nutlin compared to the HCT116 line?
 How many ChIP peaks are different?
 What genes have ChIP peaks in both HCT116 and SJSA?
-Which genes are unique to SJSA?
+Which genes are unique to SJSA? \
+In addition, complete the challenge exercise at the bottom of script 02_r_graphing_worksheet.md

 ## Resources for today
 Bedtools functions: https://bedtools.readthedocs.io/en/latest/content/bedtools-suite.html \